Ionis Pharmaceuticals: 2007 - 2022

 In 2007, Ionis and Alnylam Pharmaceuticals formed a 50/50 joint venture, Regulus Therapeutics, to research oligomer biotherapeutics to micro-RNA targets.
 In 2008, Ionis won a $175 million contract to develop a cholesterol drug then-called mipomersen and later branded as Kynamro, in partnership with Genzyme Corporation.
 Genzyme paid $325 million in a stock and cash deal, plus a $175 million licensing fee and 30-50% royalty on sales.
-It was Ionis' fist "notable success".
+It was Ionis' first "notable success".
 Mipomersen was rejected by the European Medicines Agency in 2012, but approved by the FDA in 2013.
 Ionis terminated the agreement with Genzyme in 2016 and sold licensing rights to Kastle Therapeutics.

 By this time, Ionis had 26 drugs under development and had just opened a new research and development center in 2011.
 Ionis earned $325 million from Kynamro that year, which was enough to keep the company solvent.
 This was followed by a series of more profitable deals.
 In 2015, the company changed its name from "ISIS" to "IONIS" to avoid confusion with the terrorist group Islamic State of Iraq and the Levant (ISIS).

 The cardiovascular division of Ionis was spun-off into a separate company called Akcea in 2017, to help fund IONIS' own research and development.
 However, after many of its treatments demonstrated early results, Ionis bought Akcea back in 2020.
 In 2018, Tegsedi was approved by the FDA as a treatment for polyneuropathy.
 However, a competing drug Onpattro had fewer side effects and took the market from Ionis.
 Ionis later replaced Tegsedi with a drug called Wainua, which was approved in December 2023.
 Another Ionis drug, Qalsody, was also approved that year.

 In 2021, Ionis signed a deal with AstraZeneca to develop and commercialize eplontersen.
 The deal involved a $200 million upfront payment and several billion depending on hitting development and sales milestones.
 In 2022, Ionis entered the field of gene editing for the first time in a partnership with Metagenomi.
 Ionis paid $80 million for the two to work together on four gene editing projects.

 Ionis' first major commercial success was Spinraza, which was approved by the FDA in 2016 to treat spinal muscular atrophy.
 A clinical trial showed Spinraza could save the lives of babies that would otherwise die before turning two years-old, or at least give them more years of life.
 Ionis made $327 million from the drug by the following year.
 However, Ionis only got about 12-18 percent of the billions in revenue from the drug's sales, under its agreement with commercialization partner Biogen.
 This was criticized by many investors.
 Ionis had also experienced a series of setbacks when commercialization partners decided not to take viable drugs to market based on corporate decisions by the commercialization partner.